stackbit-projects/pras-website-96490/content/pages/index.md

     grid_gap_horiz: medium
     grid_gap_vert: medium
   - type: form_section
-    content: >-
+    content: >
       ## Let's talk

-      If you would like more information about my services and pricing, please contact me using the form below.
+      If you would like more about me or if you would like to learn/share or just chat about new technologies, feel free to contact me :)
     content_align: left
     form_position: right
     form_width: fifty